-Old-age benefits are payable abroad.
+Benefits are payable abroad.

-Disability pension: The insured must be younger than age 60, assessed as disabled, and have at least 150 weeks of contributions.
+Disability pension: The insured must be younger than age 60, assessed with a disability, and have at least 150 weeks of contributions.

-Disability grant: The insured must be younger than age 60, assessed as disabled, and have at least 50 weeks of contributions.
+Disability grant: The insured must be younger than age 60, assessed with a disability, and have at least 50 weeks of contributions.

-Disability benefits are payable abroad.
+Benefits are payable abroad.